dendronhq/dendron-site/vault/dendron.topic.seeds.md

 # Using a seed

-- NOTE: currently, seeds are only available using the [[dendron-cli|dendron.pro.dendron-cli]]
+- NOTE: currently, seeds are only available using the [[dendron-cli|dendron.t.dendron-cli]]

 ## Pre-requisites